-Sanborn Oblique Analyst is web-based oblique imagery viewer which features a suite of tools designed for easy analysis of critical information in oblique imagery.
+Sanborn Oblique Analyst is a web-based oblique imagery viewer featuring a suite of tools designed for easy analysis of critical information in oblique imagery.
 The angles inherent to oblique imagery allow viewers to see not only the tops of objects, but they can see the sides as well, making all five views of objects (four-45 degree views and the nadir view) accessible for visual research and measurement.

 SAMPLE OBLIQUE IMAGERY